-On this past week's awesome edition of the Metal Injection Livecast, we had a chance to speak with legendary former Metallica bassist Jason Newsted on a variety of topics.
+On this past week's awesome edition of the RIP a Livecast, we had a chance to speak with legendary former Metallica bassist Jason Newsted on a variety of topics.
 Jason was promoting a visual art show where he will be displaying some of his pieces at an upcoming exhibit at Art New York, which takes over Pier 94 in New York City from May 3 to 7, 2017.

 We also asked Jason something Metallica fans have debated for a long time – and that is whether he could get away with never working again and just living off the royalties for the legendary Metallica Black Album which still sells around 4 – 5,000 copies a week.
 His answer was surprising and revealing: